rmGuarachi/ThreadRaceUsingJoins/README.md

 # Race simulation

-This race simulation was written in java and only uses the join method from Threads class.
+This race simulation was written in java and only uses the join method from the Thread class.

 There are three obstacles:
 1. Forest: Each racer will search for a map in the forest.